-If you are later definitively diagnosed with a disease or condition that is not a rare disease, you must notify Blue Cross.
+If you are later definitively diagnosed with a disease or condition that is not a rare disease, you must notify Blue Plus.
 We will assist you in making the transition from an out-of-network to an in-network provider.
 When it is determined you do not have a rare disease, coverage will continue at in-network benefits for 60 days.
-After this 60-day period, services from an out-of-network provider will be covered at out-of-network benefits.
+After this 60-day period, services from an out-of-network benefits.